Branuz/bestreads/README.md

 * The new functionality has been manually tested by the programmer.
 * The functionality has been documented.
   * JavaDoc
-  * Significant new functionality should be documented in README and/or user manual
+  * Significant new functionality should be documented in README
 * Changes have been pushed to GitHub.